threefoldfoundation/info_sdk/src/5_3bot_sysadmin/chatflows/solutions/kubernetes/advanced_k8s.md

 K3s comes with [klipper](https://github.com/rancher/klipper-lb).
 It assigns the IP of the node to the loadBalancer service.
 This works by using a host port for each service load balancer and setting up iptables to forward the request to the cluster IP.

-This means that klipper can't provision other IP for that we need metalLB
+This means that klipper could't provision other IP for that we need metalLB

 #### Metal LB

-The idea is to have a fix IP to connect to that can handle load balancing between the pods.
+The idea is to have a fix IP to connect to that could handle load balancing between the pods.
 We use metallb to provision IP on demand for LoadBalancer services.
-We can apply the first two files in the metallb folder
+We could apply the first two files in the metallb folder

 ```
 $ cd ressources/metallb